Baby Safe Haven Guide

 • Decide to surrender your unharmed baby within your state’s time limit and according to your state’s laws.

-If you are facing one or more of the situations listed above, you may wish to place your baby through a private adoption agency instead of leaving him or her at a Safe Haven location.
-Adoption agencies can provide you with free services like counseling, medical care, financial support and more.
-Contact an adoption agency now if you need to relinquish your baby.
+If you are facing one or more of the situations listed above, an option beneficial to everyone involved is working with a private adoption agency instead of leaving him or her at a Safe Haven location.

 How Does Safe Haven Baby Surrender Work?